factorhouse/kpow-cloudformation/README.md

-# Run kPow for Apache Kafka in Amazon ECS / EC2 / Fargate
+# Run kPow for Apache Kafka in ECS / EC2 / Fargate

 This quick start provides help getting kPow up and running in AWS in minutes.